CHME5137/DiscoverFunTimes/06-interactive.md

 In [5]: plt.show()
 ```

 Don't see anything?
 If you had installed an X11 window system and used X11 forwarding (`ssh -X`) then you would have a local window appear.
+(This is where you would find out that you need to use -Y instead of -X, but practice makes perfect!)
 But when running a script on a remote computer it's usually more helpful to just save the figure to a file and retrieve it later:

 ```python
 In [6]: plt.savefig("my_figure.pdf")